-What is the full roster of Injustice 2 fighters?
-We were actually pretty accurate with some of our guesses back in December, with the likes of Captain Cold, Scarecrow, Robin, and Swamp Thing.
+What are the DLC Injustice 2 fighters?
+We were actually pretty accurate with some of our guesses back in December, with the likes of Captain Cold, Scarecrow, Robin, and Swamp Thing making the main roster.
 It’s more difficult at this point to keep guessing, however, as we’ve exhausted most clues as to what could be next.
 Clayface was an original founding member of the Secret Society of Super Villains, which Injustice 2‘s Society is based off of, but we’d be surprised to see too many more Batman baddies added to the roster.
 Characters from the last game, like Raven, Zatanna, Solomon Grundy, or Hawkgirl, would make sense.
 And if the Lazarus Pit idea holds water, there’s always Ra’s Al Guhl lurking out there somewhere, or the more barbaric immortal, Vandal Savage.

-Don’t, however, expect characters fans have been begging for like Beast Boy or Huntress to join this game’s ranks considering they were all killed off in the tie-in comics, but with Injustice-verse Joker joining the ranks officially this go around, you can’t rule them out completely.
+I wouldn’t expect characters fans have been begging for like Beast Boy or Huntress to join this game’s ranks considering they were all killed off in the tie-in comics, but with Injustice-verse Joker joining the ranks officially this go around, you can’t rule them out completely.
 Following the trend of cameos from the last game or the iOS versions crossing over, we could see Metallo, Parasite, and Static Shock as potential additions as well.

 Of course, if NetherRealm is looking for a more current tie-in to the state of DC Comics, the ongoing DC Rebirth event, which is chock full of alternate universe characters, could open the door for characters from Watchmen, like Ozymandias or Dr. Manhattan, to enter the fray as well.

 Will Injustice 2 have crossover characters from Mortal Kombat or other series?
-While this could fall under the full roster question, it’s worthy of its own spotlight.
+While this could be seen as a continuation of the DLC question, it’s worthy of its own spotlight.
 Since 2011’s Mortal Kombat, when Kratos and Freddy Krueger joined the roster, NetherRealm has been adding crossover characters into their games.
 Injustice had Scorpion from MK, and MKX had a bunch of other classic movie characters, including Jason from Friday the 13th, the Alien, and the Predator.
 The rumor mill has been projecting Sub-Zero might pop his head into the DC Universe, but with Captain Cold now confirmed, two cryo-themed characters could be overkill.
 So, if NetherRealm continues the pattern, where will they draw from, and who from outside the DCU is worthy of a spot in Injustice?